kodmunki/ku4js-webApp/README.md

 };
 ```

+ **For further details you can view the [example/](https://github.com/kodmunki/ku4js-webApp/tree/master/_example) application or watch the tutorial videos COMING SOON.**

 ####Service processId

-Sometimes a developer retains state across service calls and in their architecture must be infomed which service call is
+Sometimes developers retain state across service calls and must be infomed which service call is
-responsible for making the callback. ku4webApp service calls contain a processId for developers to use in this case.
+responsible for making a callback. ku4webApp service calls contain a processId for developers to use in this case.
 This processId is returned when invoking the call method.
 This processId can be used to inform the system as to which
 service call is making a notification of its callback.
 When a service makes a notification of its callback it will
 notify each subscriber by passing any server data that was returned as a first argument and its processId as the second